danielabar/meblog/src/markdown/kickstart-a-new-rails-project.md

 * The `gem_group` sections will add the gems to the specified group in the project `Gemfile`.
 * The `environment` command will add the specified line to `config/application.rb`.
 * The `run` command will run any shell command.
 Place these in the `after_bundle` block to have the commands run after `bundle install` has completed.
+* The `copy_file` command will copy a source file from an absolute path to a target in the generated Rails application.
+In the example above I keep a copy of my standard `.editorconfig`, `rubocop.yml` in a directory on my laptop, then these get copied over to the project root.

 See the [Rails Guides on Templates](https://guides.rubyonrails.org/rails_application_templates.html) for all the options that can be specified in this file.